-In this section, we present the performance of the proposed multi-hop cooperative XIXO scheme through numerical simulations.
+This section presents the performance of the proposed multihop cooperative XIXO scheme through numerical simulations.
 Bit error rate (BER) and energy consumption of nodes are used to evaluate the efficiency of C-XIXO communications.
 The MATLAB simulator was employed to simulate the scenarios described next.

-15 mobile sensors with known Rayleigh fading channels are displaced in an area of $100 \times 100 \text{ m}^2$ and they move according to the random waypoint mobility model at speeds between 1.0 and 2.0 m/s.
+Fifteen mobile sensors with known Rayleigh fading channels are displaced in an area of $100 \times 100 \text{ m}^2$ and they move according to the random waypoint mobility model at speeds between 1.0 and 2.0 m/s.
 Each node has a transmission range of 15 m and an initial energy of 2.0 J. The source node creates a message of 4000 bits and transmits a copy of that message to a receiver node if the latter did not receive the message before.
 Each virtual cluster has two sensor nodes.
-The remaining system parameters are adopted from [12].
+The remaining system parameters are adopted from [14].
 The simulation is finished when data is delivered to the sink which is placed at a fixed position of the grid.

 Due to node mobility and sparseness of the network, nodes in DT-WSN are intermittently connected, which increases message delivery time and energy consumption.
 Simple epidemic routing, i.e., flooding is typically applied in delay tolerant networks and wastes network resources, as bandwidth and node energy [10].
-Here we compare the performance of our proposed multi-hop cooperative XIXO with the one of the epidemic routing, which is the state-of-the-art scheme for DT-WSN.
+A performance comparison is presented between the proposed multi-hop cooperative XIXO and the epidemic routing, which is the state-of-the-art scheme for DT-WSN.

-We use as metric the BER, which gives the amount of mistaken bits in a transmission.
+The BER metric is assessed, which gives the amount of mistaken bits in a transmission, providing a good basis for comparisons.
 Figure 3 illustrates the results obtained for BER, considering a signal-to-noise ratio (SNR) ranging from -10 to 20 dB.
-According to Figure 3, multihop cooperative XIXO has BER lower than epidemic routing in all SNR range.
+According to Figure 3, multi-hop cooperative XIXO has BER lower than epidemic routing in all SNR range.
 For a BER of $4 \times 10^{-3}$ , it is required a SNR of 15 dB for C-XIXO and 17 dB for epidemic case.
 Also in Figure 3, considering a SNR of 20 dB, it is obtained a BER of $5 \times 10^{-4}$ for C-XIXO case and $1.5 \times 10^{-3}$ for epidemic routing.
 To perform the data delivery to the sink, the epidemic case required 1594 s with 12 multi-hop SISO transmissions, increasing the noise level of the signal and consequently the BER, which provided a further degradation of the transmitted data.
 On the other hand, the C-XIXO case required 520 s by using four SISO and five $2 \times 2$ cooperative MIMO transmissions.